 - influence purchasing decision made on behalf of the College; or

 - influence the purchasing decisions of students at the College.

 An employee who is in a position to do any of the above is referred to in this policy as a “Responsible Person.”

 Procedure When a Conflict of Interest Arises

 The College cannot guard against a Vendor’s improper influence over the actions of a Responsible Person unless the College is aware of potential conflicts of interest.
-Therefore, any employee of the College who becomes aware that a conflict of interest may exist, regardless of whether the Responsible Person is himself or herself, or another, must disclose to his or her immediate supervisor and the Vice President and Treasurer that an employee’s relationship with a Vendor may produce a conflict of interest.
-The supervisor and the Vice President and Treasurer will assist in determining whether there is a conflict of interest, and if there is, will determine the course of action necessary to protect the interests of the College and/or its students.
+Therefore, any employee of the College who becomes aware that a conflict of interest may exist, regardless of whether the Responsible Person is himself or herself, or another, must disclose to his or her immediate supervisor and the Vice President and Chief Financial Officer that an employee’s relationship with a Vendor may produce a conflict of interest.
+The supervisor and the Vice President and Chief Financial Officer will assist in determining whether there is a conflict of interest, and if there is, will determine the course of action necessary to protect the interests of the College and/or its students.